From Resilience to Renewal

 Climate and the Future of Health 2026 is the preeminent climate and health conference at London Climate Action Week, bringing together leaders across health systems, climate policy, finance, innovation, culture and communities.

-As part of its Solutions Lab, the one-day summit focuses on practical models of prevention, resilience and renewal – showcasing how data, finance, policy and innovation can protect health while accelerating net zero.
+As part of The Conduit's Solutions Lab, the one-day summit focuses on practical models of prevention, resilience and renewal – showcasing how data, finance, policy and innovation can protect health while accelerating net zero.
 Across keynotes, debates, solution sessions and introducing new tracks for culture, art and food systems, participants will move from crisis response to systemic redesign and real‑world implementation.

 Hosted at The Conduit, an Official London Climate Action Week Hub